aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-03/lesson-02.md

 If you don't have any ideas on what do do, you can try to do one of the following:
 1. Use the for loop to draw a grid of shapes that each should have a unique random attribute color, size, strokeWeight etc.
 2. Do the bouncing ball example, but with 1000 shapes that change their color individually when they hit the wall.
+3. Try to recreate some work by Vera Molnar

 {{</hint>}}